 Excluded items are included in the reconciling item "Unallocated items" between operating profit from our business segments and our consolidated operating profit.
-See "Note 11 - Other" for a discussion related to certain factors that may impact the comparability of net sales and operating profit of our business segments.
+See "Note 11 - Other" included in our Notes to Consolidated Financial Statements for a discussion related to certain factors that may impact the comparability of net sales and operating profit of our business segments.